kamalmulani/python-webscraper/README.md

 How to run this code:

-    there are two source code files, one is .py extention and another is .ipynb extention one can run Scraping with BeautifulSoup.py file in python by run this cammand in terminal "python3 Web Scraping with BeautifulSoup.py"
+    the source code files is .py  extention one can run Scraping with pythonwebscraping.py file in python to uses the project